skylark-integration/skylark-totaljs-components/README.md

 # skylark-totaljs-components
-A version of totaljs components that ported to running on skylarkjs
+A version of totaljs components that ported to running on skylarkjs.
+In development.